 You'll need someone to upload your student roster to our bulk registration system.
-This fast and easy step makes student data available in the American Institutes for Research (AIR) testing platform the next day.
+This fast and easy step makes student data available in the Cambium Assessment, Inc.™ (CAI) testing platform the next day.
 Your state, district, or school may already have a bulk registration coordinator who can do this.

 You'll need a technology coordinator, someone who's familiar with setting up networks and configuring browsers and operating systems.
 They'll need to make sure your school's hardware, software, and network bandwidth meet requirements.

 You'll need a testing device for every test taker and a dedicated device for every proctor (one per room).
 Every test-taking device must:

 - Be school owned.

 - Be a desktop, laptop, iPad, or Chromebook.

 - Have a screen that’s at least 10 inches (9.7 inches for iPad).

 - Have a minimum resolution of at least 1024 x 768.

 - Be able to connect to the internet (wired or wirelessly).